What is Regenerative Agroforestry

 Most of us have gotten to know forests and agricultural land as two separate things.
 This does not have to be the case.
 In agroforestry (agriculture + forestry), these two ways of using land are brought together.
 Simply speaking, this means that trees, shrubs, or bamboos – so-called woody perennials – are combined with crops and/or animals on the same plot of land.
 This integration comes with heaps of ecological and economic benefits and provides us with an alternative way of producing food, timber, biomass, meat, and many other products.

-Compared to conventional agriculture, like one-crop or -animal farms without trees, agroforestry provides a range of benefits.
+Compared to conventional agriculture – think one-crop or -animal farms without trees –, agroforestry provides a range of benefits (click links to learn more about each benefit).
 These include perks for the farmer as well as society in a wider sense.
 It is important to note that not every project reaps all of these advantages to the same extent.
 It depends on the specific design, the aim of the farmer, and the local circumstances.

 Ecosystem services: Nature’s gift